Azure/bicep-registry-modules/avm/res/sql/server/key/README.md

   ]
   ```

-### Parameter: `serverName`

-The name of the parent SQL server.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `uri`

 The URI of the key.
 If the ServerKeyType is AzureKeyVault, then either the URI or the keyVaultName/keyName combination is required.

 - Required: No
 - Type: string
 - Default: `''`